nir-programmer/shopify-project/README.md

 <br/>
 <br/>

-### ShopifyBackEnd Project - Instructions
+### Access to the ShopifyBackEndProject - Instructions

-   Follow the URL: admin.shopify100.com to access the ShopifyFrontEnd application.\
+   Open the login page By clicking on the following link: [ShopifyBackEnd Login Page ](https://admin.shopify100.com) \
-   The first screen you will see is the admin login page:
+   Yod will see the following page:
    </br>
    </br>